Modern cloud-based applications are expected to deliver more than static data displays.

 Contour Charts - Definition, Example, and How to Make Them - This page will discuss the different kinds of Contour Charts, show you how to create them in InetSoft, and provide access to a free online tool for creating Contour Charts as well as complete functioning business intelligence dashboards...

 Contour Chart Software - Hello, and welcome to the InetSoft 2022 New Release Webinar.
 It's been a while since our last product release webinar, so we're very excited to show all of you our latest product updates.
 My name is Ben Williams, I work in marketing here at InetSoft.
 With me here is Katie Roussey, who is a Systems Engineer at InetSoft.
-This webinar will mostly focus on what's new in the 2022 Release, but it's also going to feature some important updates from the 2021 and the 2020.1 Releases.
+This webinar will mostly focus on what's new in the 2022 Release, but it's also going to feature some important updates from the the last 2 releases.
 I'm going to briefly summarize these updates, and then Katie is going to demonstrate them and describe them in greater detail...

 Create a Chart - Create a chart with InetSoft's free or commercial charting tools.
 View a demo and try them for free.
 LabelForm.setTextSpec(spec) specifies the label text attributes, such as color, font, format, etc. LabelForm.setTuple(value) specifies the point in logical space for the label text.
 The coordinates of the point are relative to the prevailing axis scaling.
 LabelForm.setvalues(value) specifies the location of the label text using coordinate values, numeric or categorical.
 The coordinates of the point are relative to the prevailing axis scaling.
 So, for a categorical X-axis (e.g., 'NJ', 'NY', 'PA', etc.), the X-value of setValues should specify a categorical value (e.g., 'NJ').
 ShapeForm.setAlignmentX(value) Specifies the horizontal alignment of the shape with respect to the specified X position...